NathanBakerr/CISC101-Group-51-TravelPlanner/modules/03_feasibility_guardrails.md

 1. **Closed Venue**

    - If a museum or park is closed on that day → replace it with a nearby option of similar type (e.g. gallery, waterfront, indoor conservatory).
+   - If no similar option nearby → suggest a short indoor/outdoor alternative within 15 minutes.

 2. **Over-Budget Meal**

    - If meal cost > user’s budget → switch to a cheaper restaurant of similar cuisine or a street food (e.g. pre-meal).
+   - If none available → suggest street food or grocery takeaway within 10 minutes.

 3. **Too Far or Long Travel**

-   - If transfer between activities > 25 min or > 5 km → pick a closer alternative (walk, bus, metro, ride) or add a short transit hop; drop a minor stop.
+   - If transfer between activities > 25 min or > 5 km → pick a closer alternative (walk, bus, metro, ride).
+   - If unavoidable → add a short transit hop and drop a minor stop.

 4. **Weather Swap**